bjhaid/lessons_learnt_from_shipping_containers/slides.md

 ---

-`docker-compose rm` or `docker-compose stop` does not rm primary service (look for issue showing this)
+`docker-compose rm` or `docker-compose stop` does not rm primary service
 ---
 ```yaml
 foo: